Multiparameter estimation, lower bound on quantum Fisher information and non-Markovianity witnesses of noisy two-qubit systems: Single parameter estimation

 We first focus on investigating the behaviour of $ F_{i1}(r)$, i.e., QFI associated with the mixedness parameter $ r $.
 Figure \ref{Fi1rversuspr} shows the variation of $ F_{i1}(r)$ versus entanglement and mixedness parameter.
 As seen in Fig. \ref{Fi1rversuspr}a, using more entangled initial states leads to more loss of quantum information, extracted from the measurement in the process of estimation, and consequently decrease of the QFI.
 The best estimation is obtained for ( $ p=0,1 $) (non-entangled initial state), and the minimum of the QFI occurs for $ p=1/2 $ at which the entanglement of the initial state is maximized.
 This contradicts the well-known fact that entanglement usually enhances the estimation \cite{V. GiovannettiPRL,R. Demkowicz,Huelga1997,Kacprowicz2010,Chaves2013,Dinani2014,RanganiQIP3}.

 Figure \ref{Fi1rversuspr}b illustrates which values of $ r $ are better estimated.
 Clearly, the best estimation is obtained for $ r=1 $, i.e., pure initial state $ \rho(0)=|\vartheta\rangle \langle \vartheta| $.
-Moreover, when $ p=0,1$ for which the initial state entanglement is minimized, the minimum point of the QFI occurs at $ r=1/3 $.
+Moreover, differentiating from $ F_{i1}(r) $ with respect to $ r $ shows that when $ p=0,1$, for which the initial state entanglement is minimized, the minimum point of the QFI occurs at $ r=1/3 $.

 For analysis of the QFI dynamics and its behaviour versus the decoherence effect, we assume that the qubits are coupled to the bosonic ohmic environment by the same dimensionless coupling, i.e., $ \gamma_{1}=\gamma_{2}=\gamma_{12}=\gamma_{0} $.
 As seen in Fig. \ref{Fi1rversust}, the QFI dynamics exhibits a decreasing behaviour because of reduction in the precision of estimation.
 Similarly, a larger coupling constant leads to decrease in QFI originating from flow of information to the environment (see Fig. \ref{Fi1rversusg0}).
 On the other hand, there is a surprising result using a non-entangled initial state such that it causes removal of these decoherence effects.
 In fact, the entanglement parameter $ p $ plays the role of a quantum key for turning off the decoherence effects in the process of estimating the mixedness parameter.
 In this condition, the QFI, given by the following expression, is only dependent on parameter r intending to estimate it;